mosh-d/totesphereFrontEnd/README.md

 # totesphereFrontEnd
-Repo for front end files for the Totesphere website
+Repo for front end files for the Totesphere website.